 Major types of financial risks to which the Bank and the local Group are exposed include credit risk, liquidity risk, market risk and operational risks.
-Market risk includes exchange rate risk, interest rate risk and equity price risk.
+Market risk includes exchange rate risk, interest rate risk and equity price risk strategy, which is above the capital adequacy requirement.
+For the purpose of effective operational risk management, appropriate operational risk management methods and tools are applied at the Group level.
+Details about risk management are shown in Note 51 Risk management.